 - Keep in mind that flood dangers are even harder to recognize at night.

 - Stay informed by monitoring weather radios and news broadcasts for updated information on current and anticipated severe weather in your area.

-State agencies involved in the response effort include the Texas Division of Emergency Management, Texas Department of Public Safety, Texas Department of Transportation, Texas Military Department, Texas Parks and Wildlife Department, Texas Department of State Health Services, Texas A&M Forest Service, Texas A&M Engineering and Extension Service, Texas A&M Task Force One and the state's Mass Care Team.
+State agencies involved in the response effort include the Texas Division of Emergency Management, Texas Department of Public Safety, Texas Department of Transportation, Texas Parks and Wildlife Department, Texas Department of State Health Services, Texas A&M Forest Service, Texas A&M Engineering and Extension Service, and Texas A&M Task Force One.

 For additional safety tips related to severe weather, read more: http://ready.gov/severe-weather